Event ID 4769 explained: Kerberos service tickets and kerberoasting

 Classic post-exploitation kerberoasting chain:

-- 4624 LogonType 3 on a high-value server, AuthenticationPackage Kerberos, using the service account.
+- 4624 LogonType 3 on a high-value server, AuthenticationPackage Kerberos.